falkr/ttm4175/pages/prep-iot-stm.md

 A decision can have many outgoing branches.
 One of them must have a guard that is true, otherwise the state machine would be blocked.
 I therefore recommend to have an else-branch, which is true whenever none of the other branches is true.

-## Transitions, Revisited

-Now you have seen many kinds of transitions, and we can summarize all the different terms for them.
-Knowing these terms makes talking about state machines much easier when you design one together with other engineers.
-So we have the following transitions:

-* An **initial transition** originates at an initial state.
-It does not declare a trigger, since it is executed immediately when the state machine starts.
-* A **self-transition** is simply a transition that starts and ends in the same state.

-### Transition Labels

-We have seen now all the types of elements that we can add into the label of a transition.
-This summarizes information from above, and you can read it as a repetition:

-* **Guards:** Transitions originating in a choice state must have them.
-* **Triggers:** All transitions originating in a normal state must declare a trigger, which is either the reception of a message or the expiration of a timer.
-Pseudostates like initial states or choice states are transient, and the outgoing transitions therefore do not declare a trigger.
-* **Effects:** Any transition can declare any number of action that it executes.
-Several actions are separated by a semicolon.
-* **Slash (/):** The slash separates triggers from actions

-## States, Revisited

-Let's also have a look at all the different states we have seen until now, and repeat some properties:

-* Initial states and choice states are called **pseudo states**, because they are not really states in the sense that we wait in them.
-They are transient states, meaning that the state machine is only going through them, but never waits in them.
-For that reason, transition originating at initial or choice states do not declare a trigger.
-* At any time, a state machine is in exactly one of its states.
-We assume that transitions execute in no time, so we never find a state machine like "waiting" within a transition.
-Waiting only happens within states.
-* State symbols with the same name refer to the same state.
-* State symbols are a compact rounded rectangle, and optionally contain a compartment where we can declare entry actions, exit actions and internal transitions.

 # Errors in State Machines